cb19weber/School_District_Analysis/README.md

 I think my biggest challenge this week was time management with my professional obligations.
 But I am proud of my effort and the outcome of the work here.
 I am excited to continue learning pandas and implement it further in my career.

 ## Results
+Being able to create version specific environments within Anaconda, utilizing the Pandas library, reading data from csv or excel files, merging datasets and performing analysis has already given me some great ideas of how to apply this in my current role.
+I believe I can take the same tools I've learned in this module to create a great deal of automation in revenue recognition.
+My goal is to build DataFrames out of raw data from the ERP, merge and analyze the data to get a complete picture, and be able to author custom reports that can provide the executive committee with the best possible, most accurate information in order to make decisions that will help drive our company to great success.